Sunhaloo/Obsidian-Publishing/Learning/Java/Java Basics/Arrays, Array Lists, Tuples, Sets - Java.md

             // add the "new" value in that spot numbers[insert_position] = insert_value;

-            // increase the bounds of array
+            // increase the length of array ---> because we inserted a new value number_amount++;
-            number_amount++;

             System.out.println("\nContents of Array After Insertion\n");